amiegirl/Conversing-with-an-E-commerce-Store-Database/README.md

 # This Chatbot is designed to enable users interact with businesses by querying e-commerce database using simple everyday language.
+It's a great tool for streamlining data management and improving the user's experience.
 This app can utilize the power of LLM and is built using:
     - [Streamlit](https://streamlit.io/)
     - [LangChain](https://python.langchain.com/)